Skip to main content

 Subsection 1.1.2 Practice Problem A.A

-Open the Descriptive Statistics applet to complete this practice problem.
+Using the Descriptive Statistics applet (below or follow the link to open in a new tab) to complete this practice problem.

 Shape of Distributions.